somosnlp/somosnlp.org/pages/hackathon/cartel.en.md

 ## 🤔 Inspiration

-- For example, in the edition of [2023](https://somosnlp.org/hackathon-2023) we use Midjourney for the creation of the "person-book"
+- For example, in the edition of [2023](https://somosnlp.org/hackathon-2023) we used Midjourney for the creation of the "person-book"
 - It may help you to think that, once the hackathon poster has been selected, we will have to design posters for the talks

 We look forward to your posters! 🤩